leachuk/test-swinburne/swinburne-aem-prototype/source/_patterns/10-components/405-textfield/542-textfield-disabled.md

 title: Text field disabled
 ---
 ### Overview
-Component for creating a text box that include a disabled text field and a label
+Component for creating a text box that include a readonly text field and a label

 ### Design
 1. Theme